timgale/timgale.github.io/_posts/2019-06-11-6-tips-for-effective-product-design.md

 There can be a lot at stake when people are moving between different states in an application or website, particularly when  you are required to recall and repeat information you may have provided elsewhere.

-Let the software do what’s it’s good at and remember important information so your users don’t have to.
+Let the software do what it's good at and remember important information so your users don’t have to.

 ### Tip 3 - Reduce the visual load {#tip-reduce-visual-load}